Department of Technology

 ITS 320 Occupational Safety and Health

 This course covers the importance of safety and health in the workplace.
 Emphasis will be placed on the worker in the work environment with an emphasis on OSHA and other regulatory agencies, measures for identifying and controlling workplace hazards, record keeping and reporting, ergonomics, workplace violence and security, fire prevention, electrical safety, hazardous materials, job safety analysis, risk assessment, machine safeguarding, hazardous waste, and selected environmental problems.
-This course includes the online delivery of OSHA's 30 hour training program.
+This course includes the online delivery of OSHA's 30 hour training program, powered by 360training.com, an OSHA-authorized provider.
 Students can select the general industries or construction OSHA program.
 Offered fall and spring semesters.
 Cr 3.

 ITT 181 Computer Applications & Concepts